Major winter storm threatens powerful tornadoes and flooding in the South and heavy snow and freezing rain across the Plains and Midwest - KESQ

 Significant ice accumulations from freezing rain are expected, possibly over a quarter inch, from northeastern Nebraska through northwestern Iowa into southern Minnesota.

-The freezing rain will also make conditions difficult for those on foot.
+The freezing rain poses a significant hazard to those on foot.
 Even a light glaze can make for slippery sidewalks and driveways.
-Accumulations more than 0.25 inches can cause scattered power outages and break tree limbs, the Weather Service says.
+Accumulations more than 0.25 inches can cause scattered power outages and break tree limbs, the weather service says.

 The-CNN-Wire